 Beverlyann King, PhD(c), M.S.

-Beverlyann King, PhD(c), M.S., is a seasoned conflict resolution practitioner and entrepreneur with over 15 years of experience in federal service and organizational leadership.
-She is the founder and CEO of King Conflict Solutions, a consultancy dedicated to helping individuals, businesses, and organizations navigate disputes through professional facilitation, negotiation, and mediation.
-Beverlyann’s approach emphasizes restoring human connection in leadership, ensuring that people are valued beyond their roles or numbers, and fostering trust, transparency, and engagement across all levels of an organization.
+Beverlyann King, PhD(c), M.S., is a senior conflict resolution practitioner and entrepreneur with more than 15 years of experience in federal service and organizational leadership.
+As founder and CEO of King Conflict Solutions, she partners with individuals, businesses, and institutions to address disputes through structured facilitation, principled negotiation, and mediation that is both trauma‑informed and results‑oriented.
+Her practice is grounded in restoring human connection to leadership—treating people as more than roles or metrics—while cultivating trust, transparency, and authentic engagement at every level of an organization.

-Her professional journey began as a military spouse, traveling internationally while working for the Department of Defense and Department of the Army.
-Prior to her federal career, she held leadership positions in corporate America, including Senior Vice President and Senior Branch Manager at Citigroup, where she managed teams and operational initiatives.
-Beverlyann holds a bachelor’s degree in Business Administration with a minor in Human Resources, Employee Benefits, and Business Law from the University of the Incarnate Word, a master’s in Employment Law from Nova Southeastern University, and a postgraduate certificate in Mediation, Negotiation, and Facilitation.
-She is currently completing her PhD in Global Peace Studies and Conflict Resolution and Analysis.
+Beverlyann holds a B.A. in Business Administration with a minor in Human Resources, Employee Benefits, and Business Law from the University of the Incarnate Word; an M.S. in Employment Law (Employee and Management and Labor Relations, Employee Benefits, and Human Resources) from Nova Southeastern University; and a postgraduate certificate in Mediation, Negotiation, and Facilitation.
+She is currently completing her PhD in Global Peace Studies and Conflict Analysis and Resolution, where her doctoral work integrates theory, law, and practice to address how systems can be redesigned to manage conflict more ethically and inclusively.

 • PhD Candidate in Global Peace Studies and Conflict Resolution and Analysis